streamaserver/streama/README.md

 # Technical Details
 This application is web-based and is programmed with [Grails 2.4.4](https://grails.org/) and MySQL.
 For login & user-handling [SpringSecurity](http://projects.spring.io/spring-security/) is used.
 For the most part, Grails is only there to generate REST-endpoints for the frontend.
 For all the front-end components, [AngularJS](https://angularjs.org/) is used.
 The player is completely html5-based, meaning there are limitations as to which file-types can be played at the moment.

+The application uses Grails for the REST-API, and AngularJS for the frontend.
+If you don't like grails, you can also just use the frontend components and add your own REST-API for handling all the data :)

 As an API for all the movies and shows I used the awesome API from theMovieDatabase.
 ![theMovieDatabase](https://d3a8mw37cqal2z.cloudfront.net/images/header_v2.png)